publint/publint/site/src/pages/rules.md

 ## `EXPORTS_GLOB_NO_DEPRECATED_SUBPATH_MAPPING` {#exports_glob_no_deprecated_subpath_mapping}

 The `"exports"` field should not have globs defined with trailing slashes.
-It is [deprecated](https://nodejs.org/docs/latest-v16.x/api/packages.html#subpath-folder-mappings) and should use [subpath patterns](https://nodejs.org/api/packages.html#subpath-patterns), e.g. a trailing `/*` instead.
+It is [removed since Node 17](https://nodejs.org/docs/latest-v22.x/api/deprecations.html#dep0148-folder-mappings-in-exports-trailing-) and should use [subpath patterns](https://nodejs.org/api/packages.html#subpath-patterns), e.g. a trailing `/*` instead.

 ## `EXPORTS_MODULE_SHOULD_PRECEDE_REQUIRE` {#exports_module_should_precede_require}